viswanadh05/Stimulus-twit-PI/README.md

   3. Node JS

 ### Description
-This application code is a practical part of MIT Minor thesis project 'Reaction to stimulus based on personality'.
+This application code is a practical part of MIT Minor thesis research oriented project 'Reaction to stimulus based on personality'.
+The results and process of this application is further used to develop research, understand user personality based on social media profiles, do quantitative analysis and draw conclusions based on data.

 ### Built with
 Node JS, Twitter API, IBM Watson Personality Insights